 3. If we work in a team, how much money is available?

 There is no set limit to the amount of money you can apply for.
-The amount that will be awarded depends on the nature of the project and the merits of the proposal, not the number of students working on it.
+The amount that will be awarded depends on the nature of the project, the amount of funds available, and the merits of the proposal, not the number of students working on it.

 4. Does my project have to be part of my major?